mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 ### Frontend CLI

-The frontend CLI is a program that can be run by each of the seller and bidders.
+The frontend CLI is a program that can be run by sellers and bidders.
 It provides an interactive prompt for them to submit their actions to interact with the auction.